Magic (supernatural): High and low

 Historians and anthropologists have distinguished between practitioners who engage in high magic, and those who engage in low magic.
 High magic, also known as theurgy and ceremonial or ritual magic, is more complex, involving lengthy and detailed rituals as well as sophisticated, sometimes expensive, paraphernalia.
 Low magic and natural magic are associated with peasants and folklore with simpler rituals such as brief, spoken spells.
-Low magic is also closely associated with sorcery and witchcraft.
+Low magic is also closely associated with goetia and witchcraft.
 Anthropologist Susan Greenwood writes that "Since the Renaissance, high magic has been concerned with drawing down forces and energies from heaven" and achieving unity with divinity.
 High magic is usually performed indoors while witchcraft is often performed outdoors.

 White, gray and black

 Historian Owen Davies says the term "white witch" was rarely used before the 20th century.
 White magic is understood as the use of magic for selfless or helpful purposes, while black magic was used for selfish, harmful or evil purposes.
 Black magic is the malicious counterpart of the benevolent white magic.
 There is no consensus as to what constitutes white, gray or black magic, as Phil Hine says, "like many other aspects of occultism, what is termed to be 'black magic' depends very much on who is doing the defining."
 Gray magic, also called "neutral magic", is magic that is not performed for specifically benevolent reasons, but is also not focused towards completely hostile practices.